tsuyopon/atsinternals/CH02-IOCoreNET/CH02S13-Core-Throttle.md

   }
 }

-// PUBLIC: 这是提供给 IOCore Net Subsystem 的 Interface
+// PUBLIC: This is the Interface provided to IOCore Net Subsystem
-// 输出 accept() 时遇到的错误信息，并限制错误信息的输出频率（24小时）
-TS_INLINE void
-check_transient_accept_error(int res)
+// Error message encountered when output accept() is output, and limit the output frequency of error message (24 hours) TS_INLINE void check_transient_accept_error(int res)
 {